Part I: The Michigan Antique Phonograph Society

 Our first newsletter, The Sound Box, was published Sept.
 1984 and our first Show was held on August 25, 1985 at Griswolds Inn, Fullerton, CA. The show was well attended and plans were made to continue this event every year.
 Locations changed throughout the years, finally coming to rest at the UFCW Hall in Buena Park, CA, where it continues to this day.
 Once at the UFCW Hall, we added a formal banquet and ever popular speaker program, inviting the world’s most renowned experts to share their knowledge and enthusiasm.
 For the next several years, the club continued to grow due to the dedicated efforts of many fine individuals, some of whom have since passed.
 We would like to mention many names, but not to slight anyone by omission, we will only say a heartfelt “Thank You” to all who did so much throughout the early years.
 We all made many, many friends during these times which we are very happy to say continues even though we are now widely separated by distance.

-With the discontinuation of CAPS and MAPS and the formation of the Antique Phonograph Society, we can only conclude that the work of a few individuals 30 years ago for CAPS and longer for MAPS set the groundwork for a combined society that will continue to grow and prosper for the current and future members of this new informational and educational organization.
+With the formation of the expanded Antique Phonograph Society, we can only conclude that the work of a few individuals 30 years ago for CAPS and longer for MAPS set the groundwork for a combined society that will continue to grow and prosper for the current and future members of this new informational and educational organization.

 It seems like just yesterday that the founders had the crazy idea that there would be anyone interested in this rather unique and diverse hobby.
 Little did we know!